-So, before this leap is made, let us look at two other possible interpretations. - The second interpretation of Jesus' statement of comparing Jonah in the belly of the whale and Jesus' "heart of the earth" has much more Biblical and historical evidence. - The belly/heart of the earth speaks of Jesus after His death, who went to the "heart of the earth" to Abraham's Bosom, where He brought the Old Testament saints out.
-But there is a third and better interpretation but let's not jump ahead.
+Let us look at two other possible interpretations.

+- The second interpretation of Jesus' statement of comparing Jonah in the belly of the whale and Jesus' "heart of the earth" has much more Biblical and historical evidence.

+- The belly/heart of the earth speaks of Jesus after His death, who went to the "heart of the earth" to Abraham's Bosom, where He brought the Old Testament saints out.

+There is a third and better interpretation, but let's not jump ahead.
 This second view is a strong one.
-115

-2nd View: Jesus' literal statement

-"heart of the earth" refers to Jesus

-going to "Abraham's bosom" to gather

-the Old Testament saints.
+2nd View: Jesus' literal statement "heart of the earth" refers to Jesus going to "Abraham's bosom" to gather the Old Testament saints.